-The importance of providing the correct humidity level is critical to your chameleon’s health and wellbeing.
-Improper humidity levels can cause tail rot, eye problems, poor skin shedding, and digestion issues.
+Providing proper humidity levels is critical to your pet chameleon’s health and wellbeing.
+Improper humidity levels can cause tail rot, poor skin shedding, and digestion issues.

-Most chameleons and certainly all species commonly kept as pets need a level of humidity to survive.
+Most chameleons need a certain level of humidity to survive.
+This is due to the climate they evolved in.

-This is simply down to the climate these chameleons evolved in.
-In the same way certain plant species can only grow in hot and humid climates, nearly all chameleons can only thrive and survive in humid climates.
+In the same way certain plant species can only grow in hot and humid climates, nearly all chameleons can only survive in humid climates.

 A proper humidity level for all chameleons helps to maintain skin smoothness, eye health and is important for digestion.

-There is a dangerous myth that chameleons absorb water through their skin.
+There is a dangerous myth that chameleons absorb water through their skin and that humidity will help with this.

 This is not true as they need to drink water to maintain hydration.
 A good humidity level alone is not enough to make sure they’re sufficiently hydrated.

-This will vary from species to species but on average chameleons need a humidity level of between 50% and 70%.
+This will vary from species to species but experts agree that on average pet chameleons need a humidity level of between 50% and 70%.

 The three most commonly kept chameleon pet species are veiled chameleons, panther chameleons, and Jackson chameleons.
 Each one has different humidity requirements.